That's a serious question a few of my clients have asked me about the pre-workout supplement they were taking.

 Why Does Pre-Workout Make Me Poop?

-In most cases, this is down to the effects of caffeine or artificial sweeteners.
+In my and my clients' experience, it's usually down to caffeine or artificial sweeteners.

 Related Articles: